AndrewstheBuilder/Leet-Code-Intuitions/intuition-11-24-24.md

 - Time Complexity: O(n)
 - Space Complexity: O(n)
 - I had little bugs in the program.
 I decided to store node.val as the key so the space taken up would not be too much.
 I take the most time with test cases.
 Need to do that a little bit faster.
+- Intuition for this is to find have each node point to its parent as well.
+So we can back track up the tree to find the appropriate distance from target node in all directions.